Octanitrocuban/Earthquake-location/README.md

 For this method, it first create a random earthquake model, with (x, y and z) position and the time difference between its emission time and receving time at the reference station.

 ### Plots:
 Here are examples and statistics of descent_gradient function: I have made the function runs from 5 000 random initialization (minimum to maximum x and y stations position's, z=-500, and t=-0.5) for a same earthquake.
 As we can see on the first plot, all models reach a small value of RMSE.
-But if we look at the second plot we can see that some run actually gets lost with a distance between the model and the true hypocenter larger than 800 meters.
-This comes from the fact that all stations have an altitude equal to zero.
-Consequently, for the algorithm the altitude can be positive or negative without effect on the loss.
-It also highlights the importance of the initialisation with some that can lead to absurd results.
-Still, even with these limitations, the third plot shows that the convergence is actually mostly a success with a distance between the model and the prediction lower than 15 meters.
+The third plot shows that the convergence is mostly a success with a distance between the model and the prediction lower than 15 meters.

 ![Exemple picture](img/rmse_5000single.png)